luckystars0612/Interactive-ReverseShell-bypass-MDE/README.md

 ![plot](./images/viruscpp.png)

-## III.
-Contributing

-- Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
-- Please make sure to update tests as appropriate.
-## IV.
-Disclaimer
+> [!CAUTION]
-- There is no clean code, no penetration test provided, this repo is only for educational purposes.
-If you got trouble with this, please contact me.
+- There is no clean code, no penetration test provided, this repo is for educational purposes only.
+Do not use for illegal purposes.
+I'm never responsible for illegal use.
+Educational purpose only!
 ## Support me (optional)
 If you find it useful, you can support me with a cup of coffee.
 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/Y8Y2123O0D)